WebAssembly/spec/md-proto/WebAssembly.md

 [Harvard Architecture]: https://en.wikipedia.org/wiki/Harvard_architecture

-#### Linear Memory Instantiation
+#### Linear-Memory Instantiation

-An array of bytes with the length being the value of the [Memory Section](#memory-section)'s initial size field is created and added to the instance.
+An array of bytes with the length being the value of the [Memory Section](#linear-memory-section)'s initial size field is created and added to the instance.
 Any byte not initialized by any data initializer is initialized to zero.

 The contents of the [Data Section](#data-section) are loaded into this array.
 Each [string] is loaded into linear memory at its associated start offset.

 **Trap:** Dynamic Resource Exhaustion, if dynamic resources are insufficient to support creation of the array.

+#### Table Instantiation

+For each table in the [Table Section](#table-section):
+ - An array of elements is created with the table's initial length, with elements of the table's element type.

+For each table initializer in the [Element Section](#element-section), for the table identified by the table index in the table index space:
+ - A contiguous of elements in the table starting at the table initializer's start offset is initialized according to the elements of the table element initializers array, which specify an indexed element in their selected index space.

+Any element not initialized by any table initializer is initialized to a special "null" value.

+**Trap:** Dynamic Resource Exhaustion, if dynamic resources are insufficient to support creation of any of the tables.

 #### Call-Stack Resources